HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

-arctanh                                  Yes      Yes      No      No        No       No        No        No       No     torch argmax                                   Yes      Yes      Yes     No        No       Yes       Yes       Yes      Yes    torch argmin                                   Yes      Yes      Yes     No        No       Yes       Yes       Yes      Yes    torch asin                                     Yes      Yes      No      No        No       No        No        No       No     torch asinh                                    Yes      Yes      No      No        No       No        No        No       No     torch as_strided                               Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch
+arctanh                                  Yes      Yes      No      No        No       No        No        No       No     torch argmax                                   Yes      Yes      Yes     No        No       Yes       Yes       Yes      Yes    torch argmin                                   Yes      Yes      Yes     No        No       Yes       Yes       Yes      Yes    torch argsort                                  Yes      Yes      Yes     No        Yes      Yes       Yes       No       No     torch asin                                     Yes      Yes      No      No        No       No        No        No       No     torch asinh                                    Yes      Yes      No      No        No       No        No        No       No     torch as_strided                               Yes      Yes      Yes     No        Yes      Yes       No        Yes      Yes    torch